-The Financial Aid Satisfactory Academic Progress Policy (SAP) is separate and different from the campus Academic Standing and Minimum Progress policies.
+The Financial Aid Satisfactory Academic Progress Policy (FA SAP) is separate from the campus Academic Standing and Minimum Progress policies.
 Undergraduate students may refer to the Navigator http://reg.ucsc.edu/navigator/ for more information on campus academic progress policies.

-To remain eligible for financial aid, a student must meet 3 components of Satisfactory Academic Progress.
-These include GPA, pace of completion and maximum time to degree.
+To remain eligible for financial aid, a student must meet three components of FA SAP.
+These include GPA, Pace of Completion, and Maximum Time to Degree.
 These requirements are described below.

-1. GPA - students must maintain a cumulative 2.0 UCSC GPA
+1. GPA - Maintain a cumulative 2.0 UCSC GPA

-To maintain SAP for financial aid, students must maintain a cumulative UCSC GPA of 2.0.
-Federal financial aid regulations require students to earn a 2.0 cumulative GPA at the time SAP is measured at the end of each academic year.
+To maintain FA SAP, students must maintain a cumulative UCSC GPA of 2.0 up to the current active term.
+Federal financial aid regulations require students to earn a 2.0 cumulative GPA at the time FA SAP is measured at the end of each academic year.
 The academic year for financial aid purposes includes the summer term which follows spring.

-For all students, a UCSC GPA is calculated from graded UCSC courses, courses taken through the Education Abroad Program, and courses taken on another UC campus in an intercampus visitor program.
+For all students, a UCSC GPA is calculated from graded UCSC courses, courses taken through the Education Abroad Program, and courses taken on another UC campus in an Intercampus Visitor Program.
 The UCSC GPA is displayed on the official transcript.
 Courses taken through the Domestic Exchange Program and UC Extension are not calculated in the UCSC GPA.

-2. PACE of Completion - students must earn a minimum number credits each year.
+2. Pace of Completion - Earn a minimum number credits each year

-UC Santa Cruz offers its undergraduate students 180 credit hour, 4 year Bachelor Degree programs.
+UC Santa Cruz offers its undergraduate students 180 credit hours, or 4 year Bachelor Degree programs.
 Full-time enrolled undergraduates are expected to complete their degree in 4 years by completing 45 credits each academic year.
-However, because some students require additional time, financial aid is available for up to 5 years for students with no transfer credits (see the transfer credit conversion chart on page 2).
-To graduate within the maximum time frame for financial aid, a student must earn an average of 12 units per quarter.
+However, because some students require additional time, financial aid is available for up to 225 credits.
+To graduate within the maximum time frame for financial aid, a student must earn an average of 12 credits per quarter.
+This is referred to as the pace of completion.
 The chart at the right shows the expected pace of credit completion for Financial Aid SAP.

-To be considered making sufficient pace for Financial Aid SAP:
+To be considered making sufficient pace for FA SAP: